 \subsection{Bayesian framework of X-ray spectral analysis and population inference}

-We have developed a fully Bayesian framework to analyse a large sample of AGN X-ray spectra, from the spectral fitting of each source to the inference of parent distributions of the main spectral parameters, e.g.\ $N_\mathrm{H}$ and $\Gamma$.
-Since surveys mostly consist of low-S/N data, the key point of the spectral fitting step is to properly propagate to the parameters of interest the uncertainties associated with the presence of additional, ill-constrained components like reflection and soft-excess, that are present in the X-ray spectra of AGN, but not always detectable.
-We use a consistent physical model that includes most of the physical components in AGN to fit the data, irrespectively of the S/N, and use informative priors derived from deep surveys to constrain secondary emission components (see Paper~\rom{1} for details).
-In the end we marginalize over the nuisance parameters and obtain reliable PDFs for the main parameters.
+We have developed a fully Bayesian framework to analyze a large sample of AGN X-ray spectra, from the spectral fitting of each source to the inference of parent distributions of the main spectral parameters, for example\ $N_\mathrm{H}$ and $\Gamma$.
+Since surveys mostly consist of low-S/N data, the key point of the spectral fitting step was to properly propagate to the parameters of interest the uncertainties associated with the presence of additional, ill-constrained components such as reflection and soft-excess, that are present in the X-ray spectra of AGN, but not always detectable.
+We used a consistent physical model that includes most of the physical components in AGN to fit the data, irrespective of the S/N, and used informative priors derived from deep surveys to constrain secondary emission components (see Paper~\rom{1} for details).
+In the end we marginalized over the nuisance parameters and obtained reliable PDFs for the main parameters.